AviralSinghPal/backendForCoverChrome/README.md

   - `comment` (String) - The comment left by the user for the product.
 - `user` (ObjectId) - The unique identifier for the user who added the product.
 - `createdAt` (Date) - The date when the product was added to the system.

+## Order Model

+The Order model is used to store information about orders placed by users on your ecommerce app.

+### Fields

+- `shippingInfo` (Object) - An object containing the shipping information for the order.
+  - `phone` (String) - The phone number of the recipient.
+  - `address` (String) - The address of the recipient.
+  - `city` (String) - The city of the recipient.
+  - `postalCode` (String) - The postal code of the recipient.
+  - `country` (String) - The country of the recipient.
+- `user` (ObjectId) - The unique identifier for the user who placed the order.
+- `paymentInfo` (Object) - An object containing the payment information for the order.
+  - `orderId` (String) - The unique identifier for the order.
+  - `successId` (String) - The unique identifier for the payment success.
+  - `paymentMethod` (String) - The payment method used to place the order (e.g. Stripe, Razorpay).
+- `taxAmount` (Number) - The tax amount for the order.
+- `totalAmount` (Number) - The total amount for the order (including tax and shipping).
+- `orderStatus` (String) - The status of the order (e.g. pending, shipped, delivered).
+- `deliveryAt` (Date) - The date when the order is expected to be delivered.
+- `createdAt` (Date) - The date when the order was created.

+### Order Items

+Each order can contain multiple order items, which represent the products that were purchased as part of the order.
+These order items are stored as an array of objects within the Order model.

+- `name` (String) - The name of the product.
+- `quantity` (Number) - The quantity of the product purchased.
+- `image` (String) - The secure URL for the main image of the product.
+- `price` (Number) - The price of the product.
+- `product` (ObjectId) - The unique identifier for the product purchased.

+By storing each order item as a separate object, you can easily retrieve information about the products that were part of a specific order.